-Most essays you have written up to this point in your academic career have likely introduced you to a certain topic and then asks you to explore that topic with three or more main points examples of / argument.
-The narrative essay, and contrast, requires you to tell a story in order to communicate the specific message related to your writing topic.
+Most essays you have written up to this point in your academic career have likely introduced you to a certain topic and then asked you to explore that topic with three or more main points/examples/arguments.
+The narrative essay, in contrast, requires you to tell a story in order to communicate the specific message related to your writing topic.
 While there is certainly nothing wrong with other types of essays, it is vital that you approach this essay differently than how you approached others in order to successfully achieved a narrative style that is required.

 Once you receive your writing prompt, begin brainstorming by thinking about what experiences from your past relate to the particular topic you’re writing about.
 As you recall these experiences, try to narrow down the experiences you will include in your essay to the best one or two that you think would be most appropriate to write about.
 Since you are writing a narrative essay, not a narrative chapter or book, the more stories you include, the less detail you will be able to include because you will simply run out of space.
 So, it’s best to focus on one or two personal stories that correspond well with the writing prompt so you can go into as much detail as possible.

 Once you have selected the best personal example(s) you will write about, remember that you are telling a story, so your essay should include elements which are typically present in stories, such as the setting, characters, problem/conflict, rising action, climax, falling action, and resolution.
 While the level of detail you include regarding each of these elements will vary depending on your particular essay, be sure you don’t forget to discuss aspects that will help your reader better visualize the story you are telling them.